 If you want to see the true Madrid, you have to dig deeper or travel a bit further out.
 Use public transport, just as the locals do, and head out of the city centre.

 Visit a stunning olive grove just an hour from here, or explore Madrid’s huge cemetery, with its rich areas, poor areas and an anarchist squat, or go to Vallecas, Madrid’s rebellious working-class neighbourhood where you’ll find buildings like this:

 APPRECIATE OUR LOCAL CULTURES

 As well as Spanish culture, get to know our immigrant communities.
-Madrid is a world city and we’re proud to be able to pick up a baklava from our Syrian bakery, share a plate of Cuban ropa vieja between friends, and have our clothes made by a talented tailor from Senegal.
+Madrid is a world city and we’re proud to be able to pick up a baklava from our Syrian patisserie, share a plate of Cuban ropa vieja between friends, and have our clothes made by a talented tailor from Senegal.

-STAY IN A HOTEL OR HOSTEL
+STAY IN AN OFFICIAL HOTEL OR HOSTEL

 …because you’re supporting a local business.
 Don’t stay in an Airbnb – this is an unregulated, disruptive industry that’s displacing local residents.
 Did you know that around 50% of accommodation in Sol is now exclusively for tourists, and around 12% in the rest of Madrid Centro?
 Rent prices are increasingly unaffordable for locals, and it’s devastating our communities.